Harvey Green

-Harvey George Green (February 9, 1915 – July 24, 1970), nicknamed "Buck", was a right-handed pitcher in Major League Baseball.
+Harvey George Green (February 9, 1915 – July 24, 1970), nicknamed "Buck", was an American right-handed pitcher in Major League Baseball.

 Green played basketball, soccer, and baseball, and ran track, in high school before he was recruited as a pitcher.
-He pitched in two games for the 1935 Brooklyn Dodgers, working one inning and allowing two hits and one run.
+He pitched in two games for the 1935 Brooklyn Dodgers, working one inning, and allowing two hits and one run.